Rprop/packetbuilder/README.md

 # packetbuilder
-a efficient yet easy to use network packet builder and parser
+an efficient yet easy to use network packet builder and parser